Troyanovsky/AI-Professional-Prompts/README.md

 ### App Architect: An app architect to help you define your app idea, components, and architecture.

 ### SQL Tutor: A SQL tutor to give you a practice SQL problem based on your profession and level.
 It will analyze your answer and provide feedback on how to improve.

+### Language Tester: A language proficiency tester to test your proficiency in a language.
+It will analyze your answer and provide feedback on how to improve.